 Development of Oddstad Homes "Medallion Series" in Farm Hills began in the mid-1950s.
 From the outset, Oddstad, with a background in civil engineering as well as carpentry, prided himself on the new tract's workmanship and quality, going so far as to include an open invitation in the new development's marketing brochure. "you are invited to come out and watch us build," he wrote, "to see for yourself why our homes cost less when you buy (and) are worth more if you sell."

-By 1964, the year of Oddstad's tragic death at the hands of a negligent drive, work on surrounding hills open for development, which came in an unplanned manner that contrasted with Oddstad's neatly suburban vision.
+By 1964, the year of Oddstad's tragic death at the hands of a negligent driver, work on surrounding hills open for development, which came in an unplanned manner that contrasted with Oddstad's neatly suburban vision.
 This newer area, with its winding, narrow streets, lack of sidewalks and diverse architecture, more closely resembles neighboring Emerald Hills.
-Some of Farm Hill' largest homes can be found here, beautiful bay views, upwards of 3,000 square feet of living space and asking prices that often soar to well beyond $2.5 million.
-But it is the Oddstad homes that are now priced in the $2.1 to $2.4 million range, that are the "trademark" of Farm Hills.
+Some of Farm Hill' largest homes can be found here, beautiful bay views, upwards of 3,000 square feet of living space and asking prices that often soar to well beyond $4.5 million.
+But it is the Oddstad homes that are now receiving offers well above their asking prices and selling for an average of $2.8 million and sometimes well into the $3 millions, that are the "trademark" of Farm Hills.
 Their continued popularity and impressive condition are tributes to a man who, above all else, says his daughter, Sandra Oddstad Nathan, "was a stickler for construction quality.

 Farm Hills Estates homes for sale are popular not only because they offer space, views and a quiet setting; they are also within the boundaries for Roy Cloud Elementary School, arguably Redwood City’s most desirable elementary school.
 Roy Cloud is located just inside the border of Farm Hills Estates, near the intersection of Emerald Hill Road and Jefferson Avenue and consistently finishes among California’s top public elementary schools in Academic Performance Index score.